-ROIC is a measurement of how efficiently we use capital and the level of returns on that capital and is calculated by dividing adjusted net operating profit after tax by average funded debt plus equity at the beginning of the year.
-We define adjusted net operating profit after tax as earnings before tax plus interest, net, and the sum is multiplied by the effective tax rate.
-For purposes of the fiscal 2022 AVP, we define funded debt as the sum of the average of long-term debt at the beginning and end of the year, including the current portion thereof, plus any guarantees thereof, using balances as of July 31, 2019, 2020, 2021 and 2022, respectively, and the total beginning of year equity as of July 31, 2019, 2020 and 2021, respectively.
+ROIC is a measurement of how efficiently we use capital and the level of returns on that capital.
+It is calculated by dividing net operating profit after tax by average funded debt plus beginning equity.
+We define adjusted net operating profit after tax as earnings before taxes plus interest, net, and the sum is multiplied by the effective tax rate.
+For purposes of the fiscal 2023 AVP, we define funded debt as the sum of the average of beginning and end of year funded debt, including the current portion thereof, plus any guarantees thereof, using balances as of July 31, 2022 and 2023, respectively, and the total beginning of year equity as of July 31, 2022, respectively.